Casa Jesus T. Piñero – A Slice of Puerto Rican History

 Right next to the house is another building where there are photos and information (all in Spanish) about the political life of Piñero.
 Not only was he governor, but he was also a the Resident Commisioner, he was influential in starting one of the main political parties in Puerto Rico, and he held local political offices.
 The ICP also uses this building for presentations, meetings and community service activities.

 Admission to the museum is free of charge.

-The museum is open Monday to Friday from 8am to 4pm.
+The museum is open Wednesday- Sunday from 8:00am to 4pm.
+May be closed from 12p-1p for lunch.
 You might want to call ahead, just to make sure.